purr-platform/purr0/docs/specs.md

-# Phemme Specification
+# Purr Specification

-This is a draft of Phemme's language specification.
+This is a draft of Purr's language specification.

 Some of the features it offers: